-Interest income arising on cash balances and tri-party repurchase agreements are recognised in the Consolidated Statement of Comprehensive Income using the effective interest method.
+Interest income arising on cash and cash equivalents is recognised in the Consolidated Statement of Comprehensive Income using the effective interest method.

 Finance costs

 Interest and fees charged on borrowings are recognised through profit or loss in the Consolidated Statement of Comprehensive Income using the effective interest method.